muratk5n/thirdwave/en/README.md

 carrying LH2 will get you that energy.

-Three ships are cheaper than three nuclear plants (also less dangerous), plus Australia already had the production sites.
-What a slam dunk.
+Three ships are cheaper than three nuclear plants (also less dangerous), plus Australia already has the production sites.

 ---